Overview

 HTTP API Channel Command

 Unified Mode only.
-The POST /cgi-bin/api/command/channel endpoint switches a Decoder to a specific Channel in Unified Mode, where audio, video, and USB change together.
+POST /cgi-bin/api/command/channel switches a Decoder to a specific Channel, changing audio, video, and USB together.
+This Control method does not operate in Flexible Mode (AMP v1.6.0 default configuration).

 Endpoint Details